luisDVA/Caviomorph-Ecomorphology-Resources/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Supplementary materials README guide
+### Supplementary materials README guide

 # Patterns in research and data-sharing for the study of form and function in caviomorph rodents
+Luis D. Verde Arregoitia, Pablo Teta, & Guillermo D’Elía (2019) _Journal of Mammalogy_

 <!-- badges: start -->

 <!-- badges: end -->

-### Data description and general guide for working with the files uploaded to the repository.
+### Data description and general guide for working with the supplementary files.

 Supplementary materials files are organized in the following three
 folders: